 The tweet composer has a very straight forward UI.
 You can attach photos, take new ones using the camera and attach a location to your tweet.
 Typing ‘@’ shows up autocomplete for usernames.
 This same UI is also accessible from the notifications bar if enabled from the settings.
 Makes it very quick to send out tweets, similar to iOS notifications center Twitter integration.

 Falcon Pro scales well on tablets.
 It has a dedicated tablet UI which borrows from all the best features of the mobile version but making efficient use of the extra space available.
 Also, it’s the same app so you don’t have to buy a separate tablet version.

 Apart from the visuals, there are lots of other features that you can find if you dig down into the settings.
-Below are our favourite ones:
+Below are our favorite ones:

-- Offline favourites.
-Even if you’re offline, you can mark tweets as favourites and they’ll sync to your Twitter account when you’re online again.
+– Offline favorites.
+Even if you’re offline, you can mark tweets as favorites and they’ll sync to your Twitter account when you’re online again.

 – Tweetmarker.
 Since we use lots of different Twitter apps on many platforms, Tweetmarker can be very helpful in continuing where you left off from one app on another.